 BetMGM NFL Point Spreads

-BetMGM offers betting lines for the NFL all season, from the Hall of Fame Game to the Super Bowl, with competitive odds and spread lines.
+BetMGM offers betting lines for the NFL all season, from the Hall of Fame Game to the Super Bowl, with competitive odds and football spread lines.
 The BetMGM Online Sportsbook is more than just a luxury sportsbook, it also offers real-time information about the game and gives users the option to bet on games as they’re happening too.

 For instance, if the Denver Broncos are a 4.5-point favorite over the Houston Texans, and you aren’t sure Denver can cover that spread, you can wait and see what happens in the game then bet the spread live.
 If Houston scores early, and you think the Broncos can still win and cover a spread, you can then bet them to cover 2.5 points or bet them live on the moneyline.